 DUIs are very common during the Thanksgiving holiday.
 Even a single drink can impair your ability to drive.
 Drive sober to keep yourself and others safe on the road.

 On the road, you need to make sure that you are ready for anything that can happen.
 If you or a loved one is in an accident this holiday season, be sure to contact Ginnis & Krathen, P.A.
 You can download our Free Auto Accident Guide to familiarize yourself with what to do if you are involved in an auto accident.
-If you have been involved in an accident, contact our attorneys for a Free Case Evaluation.
+If you have been involved in a car accident, contact our attorneys for a Free Case Evaluation.
 We will take the time to understand the details of your situation and help you understand whether or not you may have a case.